shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/.ipynb_checkpoints/SystemsPlan-checkpoint.md

     <li>
         <b>Functional: </b>Here are the functional requirements of the system
         <ol>
-            <li>System should provide a next action to take to the campaign manager as they decide what population of customers they should target the email to</li>
+            <li>System should advise a next action for a campaign manager to take as they decide what audience they should target</li>
-            <li>System should enable the user (campaign manager) predicted conversion rate for a given action</li>
+            <li>System should enable the user (campaign manager) to see conversion rate likely for a given action</li>
             <li>System should allow authorized users (campaign managers) to test random states and action permutations to measure the performance of the system</li>
-           <li>System should allow authorized users (machine learning engineers) to test different models</li>
-           <li>System should allow authorized users (machine learning engineers) to retrain models on existing data</li>
-           <li>System should meet the target conversion rate</li>
+           <li>System should meet the desired conversion rate</li>
         </ol>
     </li>
     <li>